-- (1) The desired service life should be established early in the design process.
-See CSA S478. - (2) Requirements for corrosion protection can be influenced by the ease of access for inspection and repair and the feasibility and cost of repair or replacement. - (3) Service life can be improved by - (a) increasing the cover and the duration of moist curing; - (b) reducing the water-to-cementing materials ratio; - (c) adding supplementary cementing materials, corrosion inhibitors, or membranes; and - (d) improving drainage. - (4) As the positioning of reinforcement is not exact, in some cases it is advisable to increase the specified cover to ensure adequate protection.
+- 1) The desired service life should be established early in the design process (see CSA S478). - 2) Requirements for corrosion protection can be influenced by the ease of access for inspection and repair and the feasibility and cost of repair or replacement. - 3) Service life can be improved by - a) increasing the cover and the duration of moist curing; - b) reducing the water-to-cementing materials ratio; - c) adding supplementary cementing materials, corrosion inhibitors, or membranes; and - d) improving drainage. - 4) As the positioning of reinforcement is not exact, in some cases it is advisable to increase the specified cover to ensure adequate protection.
 Service life can be extended by reducing the variability in placement of reinforcement.

-The specified cover for fibre-reinforced polymer bars, grids, and tendons in prestressed and reinforced concrete shall be in accordance with CSA S806.
+The specified cover for fibre-reinforced polymer bars, grids, and tendons in prestressed and reinforced concrete shall be in accordance with CAN/CSA-S806.

-The specified cover for steel reinforcement, tendon sheaths, and ducts in prestressed and reinforced concrete shall be not less than the larger of the values in Table 17.

-Note: See Clause 6.6.8 for tolerances of concrete cover and Clauses 6.8.2.4 and 6.8.2.13 for additional cover requirements for prestressing elements.
+The specified cover for steel reinforcement, tendon sheaths, and ducts in prestressed and reinforced concrete shall be not less than the largest of the limits for each relevant exposure condition in Table 17.
+Note: See Clause 6.6.8 for tolerances of concrete cover and Clause 6.8.2.4 for additional cover requirements.